open-ecommerce/helptext/README.md

 ###Troubleshooting on deploying

 ##env PROD
+#First of all if there are errors then change .env to dev and set debug mode

 #Error "An internal server error occurred."
 - the app is running check db credentials in .env